supervisely/developer-portal/api-references/supervisely-annotation-json-format/point-cloud-episodes.md

 }
 ```

-* `objects` - dictionary, where the key is a unique string, generated inside Supervisely environment to set correspondence of current object in annotation, and values are unique integer ID corresponding to the current object
+* `objects` - dictionary, where the key is a unique string, generated inside Supervisely environment to set mapping of current object in annotation, and values are unique integer ID related to the current object
-* `figures` - dictionary, where the key is a unique string, generated inside Supervisely environment to set correspondence of object on current frame in annotation, and values are unique integer ID corresponding to the current frame
+* `figures` - dictionary, where the key is a unique string, generated inside Supervisely environment to set mapping of object on current frame in annotation, and values are unique integer ID related to the current frame
-* `videos` - dictionary, where the key is unique string, generated inside Supervisely environment to set correspondence of episode (dataset) in annotation, and value is a unique integer ID corresponding to the current sequence
+* `videos` - dictionary, where the key is unique string, generated inside Supervisely environment to set mapping of episode (dataset) in annotation, and value is a unique integer ID related to the current sequence
-* `tags` - dictionary, where the keys are unique strings, generated inside Supervisely environment to set correspondence of tag on current frame in annotation, and values are a unique integer ID corresponding to the current tag
+* `tags` - dictionary, where the keys are unique strings, generated inside Supervisely environment to set mapping of tag on current frame in annotation, and values are a unique integer ID related to the current tag
 * **Key** - [generated by python3 function `uuid.uuid4().hex`](https://docs.python.org/3/library/uuid.html#uuid.uuid4).
 The unique string.
 All key values and id's should be unique inside single project and can not be shared between frames\sequences.
 * **Value** - returned by server integer identifier while uploading object / figure / sequence / tag